 Treatment focuses on nourishing, moistening and cooling the body, helping to balance the body to alleviate the menopause symptoms.
 This is done by strengthening Kidney energy, building up fluids and restoring balance in the body by increasing the Qi.

-In my practice, once I establish the individual causes of patient’s menopausal symptoms, I give advice on specific diet, lifestyle and exercise choices that would benefit you most.
+In my practice, once I establish the individual causes of patient’s menopausal symptoms, I give advice on a specific diet, lifestyle and exercise choices that would benefit you most.

 Proven effectiveness of Acupuncture for Menopause